ClanCats/Hydrahon/README.md

 ]
 ```

+Notice that we use `->get()` to actually fetch data, while we used `->execute()` for our previous queries (updates, inserts and deletes).
+See the full documentation for more information about the Hydrahon [runners methods](https://clancats.io/hydrahon/master/sql-query-builder/select/runner-methods).

 ### Where conditions

 For the next few examples, I just assume a larger dataset so that the queries make sense.